 What is the difference between an AC and EC motor?

-A motor which is referred to as ‘AC motor’ has a stator winding.
-The AC power supplied to the motor stator creates a magnetic field that rotates in time with the AC oscillations.
-This magnetic field is used to generate the motor torque.
+In HVAC business, an induction motor is often referred to as ‘AC motor’.
+These motor types have a stator winding to generate the required magnetic field to generate torque.
 AC motors (and certainly induction motors) are relatively cheap and have a simple construction, compared to DC motors.
 At the other hand, DC motors offer a very high energy efficiency.

 An EC motor can be seen as an AC motor with integrated fan speed controller.
-This means that an EC motor requires an indication of the desired fan speed or a fan speed setpoint.
+This means that an EC motor requires an indication of the desired fan speed.
 Many EC motors can be controlled via an analogue 0-10 VDC or PWM signal.
 More and more EC motors feature Modbus RTU communication.
 The advantage is that they cannot only be controlled via Modbus RTU, but all the motor parameters (Rpm, consumed power, motor status, motor temperature, etc.) are also available via Modbus RTU.

 Sentera provides innovative, easy-to-use control solutions for HVAC installations and ventilation systems.
 How to optimise your comfort, indoor air quality, safety and overall wellbeing?
 We have the answer!